Mr-X-01/MHDDoS/README.md

 ## Downloads

-You can download from [GitHub Releases](https://github.com/MHProDev/MHDDoS/releases)
+You can download from https://github.com/Mr-X-01/MHDDoS

 ### Getting Started